-- Cell confluency – Confluency measures how packed the cells are on a given surface.
+- Cell confluency – Confluency measures how packed the cells are on a given surface (not to be confused with cell density).
 A 50% cell confluency means that half the surface is covered.
 Too little or too much confluency will affect how receptive the cell is to transfection.

 - Type of cell – Cells have different life spans, cell wall characteristics, and functions.
 As such, some cells will be easier to perform transfection, changing the efficiency.

 - Type of nucleic acid transfected – Similarly to the different types of cells, nucleic acids range in complexity.
 DNA is more complex than RNA which is more complex than some individual nucleic acid chains.
 In general, the more complex, the more difficult the transfection process is.